thibaultdvx/tuto-doc/docs/tutorial/sphinx.rst

     and let it run in the background.

-    By doing so, when you make a change to your documentation, you just have to run ``make html``, and then refresh the http://localhost:8888/ page in your web browser.
+    By doing so, when you make a change to your documentation, you just have to run ``make html``, and then **refresh the http://localhost:8888/ page** in your web browser to see the changes.

 .. admonition:: Under the hood
     :class: hint